-Thursday afternoons from 1.30pm to 5pm during term time.
+All teaching takes places on Thursday afternoons from 1.45pm to 5.00pm during term time.

-However, you will be expected to be present for the whole day on Thursdays as there are other key clinical meetings and supervisions that take place in the morning and lunch time period.
+However, you will be expected to be present for the majority of the day on Thursdays as there are other key clinical meetings and supervisions that take place in the morning and lunch time period.

 The key components include the academic afternoon on a Thursday, clinical work with patients, personal analytic therapy (a minimum of three sessions per week), supervision and clinical unit meetings.
 In addition, you will need to allow time for writing up sessions, reading theoretical texts and attending to clinical admin.

-Graduates have gone on to work at a senior level in a wide variety of mental health care settings including NHS posts up to consultant level.
+Graduates have gone on to work in a wide variety of settings including senior posts in the NHS.
 They have also gone on to work in third sector and independent settings.

 Why study with us?

-This course will lead to qualification as a psychoanalytic psychotherapist and enables you to register with the British Psychoanalytic Council (BPC).
-In order to achieve this, the course can be completed by two routes:
+This course leads to qualification as a psychoanalytic psychotherapist and enables you to register with the British Psychoanalytic Council (BPC).

 Consultant Clinical Psychologist and Psychoanalyst